mdestro1997/retailstoreApp/README.md

 JDK 11(JAVA) <br />
 Maven <br />
 If using VS Code kindly install Java and SpringBoot Extensions.

+# API Documentation #

+This API can be documented using Swagger a tool that is used for generating, visualizing, and maintaining API docs.
+Swagger takes the hard work out of generating and maintaining API docs, ensuring your documentation stays up-to-date as the API evolves.

 # Running the application locally #